 Figure 75: Estimated Palladium distribution over Arduino Due components

 The reuse of components is the most ecologically way to recycle electronic components.
 Electronic components can be unsoldered from PCBs and reused in other electronic applications.
-Due to the high price fluctuation between electronic components and the high cost of unsoldering and testing electronic components for reuse, the component prices are a strong indicator for reusability.
+Due to the high price fluctuation between electronic components and the high cost of unsoldering and testing electronic components for reuse, the component prices are the main driver of reusability.
 The estimated prices of the Arduino Due component with a price greater than 0.10€ are shown in Figure 76.
 The component prices are determined according to the original price value based on the distributors.
 The estimated component prices per unit for buying 1000 pieces are listed in Appendix H.